JulietteMaes01/University-Projects/README.md

 The Mean Shift algorithm clusters an n-dimensional data set by associating each point with a peak of the data set's probability density.
 The task involves implementing functions to find peaks and clusters and incorporating speed-ups to improve the algorithm's efficiency.

 #### Result Summary
-The assignment showcased the importance of parameter selection and optimization techniques in achieving accurate and efficient image segmentation here are the key findings:
+The assignment showcased the importance of parameter selection and optimization techniques in achieving accurate and efficient image segmentation.
+Here are the key findings:

 * Implementation of pre-processing steps such as RGB to LAB conversion and feature matrix creation facilitated efficient segmentation.
 * The Mean Shift algorithm, along with optimizations such as the basin of attraction speed-up, demonstrated effective clustering of image data.